kwaldenphd/databases/README.md

 95- But, we might also want to represent our database structure based on tables, primary keys, and foreign keys.

-96- An image from StackExchange's ["ER vs database schema diagrams" page](https://dba.stackexchange.com/questions/119380/er-vs-database-schema-diagrams) that illustrates the difference:
+96- An image from StackExchange's [ER vs database schema diagrams page](https://dba.stackexchange.com/questions/119380/er-vs-database-schema-diagrams) that illustrates the difference:

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/databases/blob/master/screenshots/Image_c.png?raw=true" alt="Capture_2"  /></p>

 <blockquote>Q19: Work with a colleague to build a relational schema for a relational database that includes the Player_Birthplaces, Team_Locations, and Transactions tables.
 Include your diagram as well as an explanation of your process.</blockquote>

-Visit StackOverflow's ["What is the different between ER Diagram and Database Schema?"](https://stackoverflow.com/questions/17641134/what-is-different-between-er-diagram-and-database-schema) page to learn more.
+Visit StackOverflow's [What is the different between ER Diagram and Database Schema?](https://stackoverflow.com/questions/17641134/what-is-different-between-er-diagram-and-database-schema) page to learn more.

 # SQL Query Syntax